Teaching Information Policy, or The Thing that Affects Virtually Every Aspect of Information About Which People Often Forget (SIG/ED)

 - Roles of policy in different information institutions;

-- Measurement and evaluation of the impacts of policy; and
+- Measurement and evaluation of the impacts of

 Paul T. Jaeger